-Goods Vehicles & Car Parking Coach Parking employees guests/visitors Hotels, Motels, Boarding & Guest Houses See Notes 1 & 2 1 space per 2 staff 1 space per bedroom (see Note 3) All Other Forms of Development see Note 1 1 space per 2 staff 1 space per unit/pitch + 1 space per 3 units of 5 person capacity or greater

-Notes:

-- 1. Adequate facilities should be provided to enable delivery vehicles to park and manoeuvre clear of the public highway. - 2.
-For developments exceeding 20 bedrooms, suitable provision should be made for coaches.
-This should take the form of either: - - (a) Facilities to drop-off and pick-up guests which may consist of a lay-by adjacent to the public highway or utilisation of the car parking area (exact details to be agreed with the Local Planning Authority), or - (b) Coach parking provision of 1 space per 20 bedrooms contained within the allocated space for car parking. - 3.
-An additional provision should be made where bars and restaurant facilities are open to the general public of one third of the appropriate standard contained under Class A3.
-For bars this equates to 1 space per 12m for restaurants this would be 1 space per 15m.
+Goods Vehicles & Car Parking Coach Parking employees guests/visitors Hotels, Motels, Boarding & Guest Houses See Notes 1 & 2 1 space per 2 staff 1 space per bedroom (see Note 3) All Other Forms of Development see Note 1 1 space per 2 staff 1 space per unit/pitch + 1 space per 3 units of 5 person capacity or greater Notes: 1.
+Adequate facilities should be provided to enable delivery vehicles to park manoeuvre clear of the public highway.
+2. For developments exceeding 20 bedrooms, suitable provision should be for coaches.
+This should take the form of either: - (a) Facilities to drop-off and pick-up guests which may consist of a lay-by to the public highway or utilisation of the car parking area (exact deta agreed with the Local Planning Authority), or (b) Coach parking provision of 1 space per 20 bedrooms contained w allocated space for car parking.
+3. An additional provision should be made where bars and restaurant faciliti open to the general public of one third of the appropriate standard contained Class A3.
+For bars this equates to 1 space per 12m2 for restaurants this wou space per 15m2. on should be made st of a lay-by adjacent ea (exact details to be contained within the taurant facilities are dard contained under